 7-Keto-DHEA is a unique derivative of DHEA (dehydroepiandrosterone), a steroid produced abundantly in humans.

-While DHEA is typically converted to either testosterone or estrogen, 7-keto-DHEA has a slightly different chemical structure that imparts different characteristics to the molecule.
+While DHEA is typically converted to either testosterone or estrogen, 7-keto-DHEA has a slightly different chemical structure; in turn, 7-keto-DHEA imparts different effects in the body.

 Some supplement companies claim 7-keto-DHEA is useful for weight loss, muscle building, and delays in the aging process.